 - To achieve improvements in and the simplification of the administration and practice of taxation in the UK.

-Organisations wishing to apply for a grant for 2017 may make their application in writing at any time during the year up to 31st August 2017.
-Applications should be sent to:
+Organisations wishing to apply for a grant for 2020 may make their application in writing at any time during the year up to 31 August 2020.
+Applications should be sent to the Chief Executive:

 The Application Process